 Papaya has fragrant soft flesh and many black or brown seeds.
 Once overripe, it can create a strong fragrance.
 The Vietnamese consume Papaya when it is both unripe and ripe.
 Green Papaya is awesome when making salad or pickles.

-People eat pickled green Papaya with many dishes such as baby duck eggs, shrimp salad, and grilled pork bread.
+People eat pickled green Papaya with many well-loved Vietnamese dishes such as baby duck eggs, shrimp salad, and grilled pork bread.
 They also love to eat ripe Papaya as a fruit.
 Papaya in Vietnamese means enough, so it is often present in the five-fruit tray at Tet to pray for sufficiency.

 Nutrients: Antioxidants, carbohydrates, Vitamin C, vitamin A, vitamin B9, and potassium